Guidelines for common user interactions (Windows Store apps)

 Where precision is required (for example, text selection), provide selection handles that are offset to improve accuracy.
 For more information, see Guidelines for selecting text and images.

-Avoid timed mode changes in favor of direct manipulation, which simulates the direct, real-time physical handling of an object.
+Avoid timed mode changes in favor of direct manipulation.
+Direct manipulation simulates the direct, real-time physical handling of an object.
 The object responds as the fingers are moved.

 A timed interaction, on the other hand, occurs after a touch interaction.
 Timed interactions typically depend on invisible thresholds like time, distance, or speed to determine what command to perform.
 Timed interactions have no visual feedback until the system performs the action.